danivalls/react-tilt-3d/README.md

 - Apply the tilt effect to anything used as children.
 - Applies a lighting effect to reinforce the 3d-effect.
 - Strongly typed
+- Experiment as much as you want with the [demo page](https://danivalls.github.io/react-tilt-3d/)

 ### 📦 Installation